Why You Understand Spanish But Can’t Speak It

 Why Vocabulary Apps Don’t Fix This

-But speaking doesn’t give you time to think.
+Speaking does not give you time to think.

 The Speaking Reflex Deficit